 Plants are the prime source of biomass energy.
 They can absorb carbon dioxide from the surrounding atmosphere to grown-up.
 When human being burns these plants, the same amount of carbon they release into the atmosphere & causes vice versa action.

 Cutting the trees & use them to generate energy is not a feasible way.
 Because after you cut those trees & then replant new trees in their place, it will take so many years to become a forest.
 Once they grew up, then they can absorb maximum carbon dioxide from the surrounding.

 When you burn fossil fuels, it can create carbon emission & the burning of biomass also creates carbon emission.

 1- It reduces greenhouse gas emissions.

-2- Due to the use of biofuels made by biomass, dependency on fossil fuels is getting reduced.
+2- Due to the use of biofuels made by biomass, dependency on fossil fuels is reducing.

-3- Biomass is a waste made by the paper industries, humans, animals, crops & more.
-So, it is getting converted into fertilizers, biofuels, and electrical energy.
+3- Biomass is a waste-producing by the paper industries, humans, animals, crops & more.
+So, it is get converting into fertilizers, biofuels, and electrical energy.

 4- Nitrogen released from biomass is less as compared to coal.

 1- Burning of biomass causes the formation of CO2, which can harm the climate.

 2- Cutting of trees for power generation harms the environment.